the-teachingRSE-project/competencies/competencies.md

     Limited requirement but team will likely have standard PM approaches to be followed.&
     Challenging for groups of local researchers/developers on larger projects.
-      May not have awareness/experience of key skills.& Likely have well structured approaches and tooling to support this.& Can offer training to support management of projects.
+      May not have awareness/experience of key skills, but this can be alleviated with some low-key courses.& Likely have well structured approaches and tooling to support this.& Can offer training to support management of projects.
       May offer organisation-level tooling.